 Cancers of the mouth and oropharynx can sometimes block a part of your throat, which may affect your breathing and eating.
 Find out how surgery can help.

 Cancers of the mouth and oropharynx can spread to lymph nodes in your neck.
-Read about the different types of surgery to remove these lymph nodes.

 Read about what you need to take in to hospital, what to expect and how to prepare to make it less stressful.

 Read about what happens before surgery, the people you’ll meet and the exercises you need to do.